 St. Maarten, Hurricane Irma (February 2018)

-Helpsxm is a team of Dutch volunteers who have traveled to the island of St. Maarten to provide nourishing plant-based meals to survivors of Hurricane Irma there.
-There are some 2200 victims of the hurricane still living in their cars after losing heir homes, who are in need of food, water and other basic necessities.
-Thank you to the folks at Helpsxm for their wonderful work there.
+Volunteers with the Freegan Food Foundation on the island of St. Maarten mobilized to provide nourishing plant-based meals to survivors of Hurricane Irma there.
+At the time, some 2200 victims of the hurricane were still living in their cars after losing heir homes, and were in need of food, water and other basic necessities.

 Puerto Rico, Hurricane Maria (September 2017)